medic/cht-docs/content/en/apps/tutorials/app-forms.md

 ### 4. Convert the XLSForm and Upload the XForm

-Add the file to the `forms\app` subfolder in your project.
+Add the file to the `forms/app` subfolder in your project.

 ```text
 project-name